The Evolution of Attention

 5.1.10 The Neocortex in Mammals

-These were the reasons that, more than 300 million years ago, the neocortex emerged, layered over the collicular control of attention (above the previously mentioned optic tectum or superior colliculus).
+The neocortex, layered over the collicular control of attention (above the previously mentioned superior colliculus), developed more than 300 million years ago.
 Following the Permian-Triassic mass extinction event 252 million years ago (extinguishing 70% of land biodiversity), both the dinosaurs and mammals emerged.
 Given that dinosaurs still dominated the planet, mammals had to move into a niche and become nocturnal animals.
 According to the nocturnal bottleneck hypothesis, traits of growing fur, managing body temperature, and well-developed senses of smell, hearing, and touch helped our ancestors to stay active at night while evading predators during the day.
-Creating a map based on smell takes more effort than if you use your eyes.
-Smells are generally temporary and tell you (or at least our mammal ancestors) about the past.
-But being able to tell when a predator, prey, potential partner, or competitor passed by can be essential in survival and procreation.
-To process the information, our ancestors’ brains, especially the neocortex, grew significantly [Rowe et al., 2011, cf.].

-Beyond model-building and motor control, the neocortex also deals with classification of sense data.
+Functions of the neocortex include sensory perception, conceptualization, directed motor commands, spatial reasoning, communication, and long-term planning.
 The visual field is analyzed to create a mental representation of objects and their location.
-Instead of the raw data, this mental representation of the world is then used by the rest of the brain in, for example, coordination with motor control, language (reading this book), or face recognition.
+Instead of the raw sense data, this mental representation of the world is then used by the rest of the brain in, for example, coordination with motor control, language (reading this book), or face recognition.
 Similarly, other senses (hearing, touch, smell, etc.) are processed, and their signals are categorized and prioritized.

 Andreea C. Bostan and Peter L. Strick.
 The basal ganglia and the cerebellum: nodes in an integrated network.
 Nature Reviews Neuroscience, 19(6):338–350, 2018.
 ISSN 1471-0048. doi: 10.1038/s41583-018-0002-7.
 URL https://doi.org/10.1038/s41583-018-0002-7.